 Editor's Note: This article was first published in August 2019.
-The basic spirit remains but we have updated parts because of a new reality on the island.
+The basic spirit remains but we have updated parts because of a new reality on the island due to COVID-19.
 Life is a slower pace and may remain that way, with fewer job opportunities, for quite a while.

 When did you first dream of your life on Mallorca?
 Was it that summer holiday in Pollensa where the sand scalded your toes, or the first glimpse of Palma's Cathedral that took your breath away?
 Mine was the minute my transfer bus pulled up at my new place of work, and the row of palm trees swayed and greeted me as if I was an old friend- amazing how one feeling can capture your thoughts and take you on a completely new direction.
 As idyllic as it all sounds (and 99% of the time it is!), pretty soon I found out I had also to be realistic about my new life here on Mallorca.
 So, here's my insider's view of life on the island…

 The Lingo and The Locals #

 One of the first things I realized?
 You must be prepared to learn one of the three local languages: Castellano (which is what we call "Spanish"), Catalan or the local Mallorquin dialect.
 It is not enough to simply up sticks and continue to communicate in your mother tongue, despite how large your expat community may be.
 A key part of integration into society involves conversing with the locals.